imfatant/test/README.md

 ## Part 2 - Putting ArduPilot on the BeagleBone Blue

 13) When the BBBlue comes back up, we need to create a few text files.
-Use your favourite text editor.
-Personally, I like nano, which, owing to the way these Debian images have been configured, is invoked by default if you use the `sudoedit` command.
 First, the ArduPilot environment configuration file, /etc/default/ardupilot:

 	(Hint: type `sudoedit /etc/default/ardupilot`)